The Ultimate Guide to Overwintering Dahlias

 Although dahlias are fairly hardy, they may still face pests and diseases.
 Regularly inspect your plants for signs of trouble, such as yellowing leaves or strange spots.

-Common pests like aphids and spider mites can be managed with liquid soap water neem oil soulation.
+Common pests like aphids and spider mites can be managed with liquid soap water or neem oil solution.
 Good air circulation around your dahlias also assists in preventing fungal diseases.
 Keeping a close eye on your plants can reduce pest infestations by approximately 25%.

 Closing Thoughts